dd9jn/rfc4880bis/crypto-refresh.md

 Currently defined Armor Header Keys are as follows:

 - "Version", which states the OpenPGP implementation and version used to encode the message.
+  To minimize metadata, implementations SHOULD NOT emit this key and its corresponding value except for debugging purposes with explicit user consent.

 - "Comment", a user-defined comment.
   OpenPGP defines all text to be in UTF-8.